 Cystitis is a common bladder infection that causes inflammation of the bladder.
 Cystitis can be caused by not emptying your bladder properly or damage/irritation to the urethra.
-Symptoms of cystitis include:
+Cystitis symptoms include:

 Needing to urinate more often

-Experiencing pain or a burning sensation when urinating
+Experiencing a burning sensation or pain during urination

 Bad smelling or cloudy urine

 pain or discomfort in the lower abdomen

 Mild cases of cystitis usually clears up within a few days.
 If the condition doesn’t improve within a few days, then an antibiotic treatment should be considered.
 Cystitis is common in women however if children and men experience these symptoms, they should see their GP because it can be caused by other underlying conditions.

 Cystitis is treated through a course of antibiotics.
 Once the antibiotic cystitis treatment is taken, the symptoms usually clear up within 24 hours.
 You should also refrain from sex until you have been fully treated because sex can make cystitis worse.